vishrutarya/MiniTwitter/README.md

 ```

 ### Notes
 1. The version on this repo's `master` branch adds full-text search and a MySQL database.
 This fuller service is organized into three Docker containers -- one for each of the application, MySQL database, and Elasticsearch (the search engine for full-text search).
-Full-text search was dropped from this branch (i.e., `del_es`) version due to Elasticsearch's memory requirements: although a local deployment's 8GB RAM was sufficient, remote deployment on Amazon Web Services would required one of its more expensive instances.
+Full-text search was dropped from this branch due to Elasticsearch's memory requirements: although a local deployment's 8GB RAM was sufficient, remote deployment on Amazon Web Services would require a more expensive instance.
 2. If you're launching the web service locally -- i.e., on your laptop or desktop -- the default IP address for your machine is `localhost` which is equivalent to `127.0.0.1`.